queenie-lee/sdp-2025-repo-code/week2/demo/notes.md

 - Make sure your subclasses / implementations (SmartPhone) satisfy the contracts of the parent class / interface (Phone) .

+Think of assignments --> context is on left, expression is on right
+- Items on right must be more specific than on left
+- Applies to passing parameters to methods
+- Nothing should be broken if you use subclasses

 # D = Dependency Inversion

 "Depend upon Abstractions.
 Do not depend upon concretions."

 ![](SOLID-D.png)
+Functional decompositions: works in imperative programming

+!!
+Does not work for OOP (Object-Oriented Programming) !!

+For lamp example:
+- Depends on an Interface that has two methods: switch on, switch off
+- Lamp depends on Interface

 *Step 5: Make the parent classes of the hierarchy as abstract as possible, or into interfaces*